thalhamerb/remote-scheduler/README.md

       max-conccurent-consumers: 10
 ```

-If multiple message brokers are defined in the client service, create the following bean
+If multiple amqp message brokers are defined in the client service, create the following bean
-to define which should be used
+to define which should be used for this scheduler

 ```
 @Bean